 After several incredible, deeply challenging and hopeful years co-leading the organization with my friend Josh Nesbit, I decided to pursue further studies.
 I hoped to address Medic Mobile’s growing research needs, and also to satisfy my appetite for books and writing.
 I began graduate studies in 2012, first with a Master of Philosophy degree in sociology, and later in a multidisciplinary innovation studies and organizational ethnography doctoral program at the Cambridge Judge Business School.
 With the support of a Gates Cambridge Scholarship, I completed my PhD in 2017, with a thesis titled Sensemaking and Human-Centered Design: A Practice Perspective.
 I worked with a remarkable supervisory committee in professors Michael Barrett, Mark de Rond and Jennifer Howard-Grenville.

 I’m now based in Seattle, and I’m affiliated with The University of Washington as well as Medic Mobile.
 I continue to conduct fieldwork and contribute to Medic’s design practice and implementation partnerships around the world.
-I publish in health journals (e.g. Journal of Global Health, JMIR) as well as computing journals and conferences (e.g. Computer Supported Cooperative Work, Computing and Sustainable Societies/COMPASS).
+Medic’s community of scientific collaborators addresses themes of digital health and health equity, open source/open science, community health, implementation research, human-centered data science, and precision public health.
+I publish in ICTD and information systems journals and conferences (e.g. Computer Supported Cooperative Work, Computing and Sustainable Societies/COMPASS, ICTD), as well as health journals (e.g. Journal of Global Health, JMIR).
 My work is available on the Research & Impact Reports page of the Medic Mobile website, on my Google Scholar profile, and in my Curriculum Vitae.